-The Gibbs sampler proceeds by iteratively constructing a dependent sequence of parameter values whose distribution converges to the target joint posterior distribution \cite{hoff2009}.
-But none of the full-conditional distributions in Eq.(3) have a closed-form.
-Moreover, the likelihood of $\eta$ is intractable unlike that of $\alpha$ and $\beta$ since the generation of new data from observed $\eta$ does not follow any known distribution.
-In the absence of a tractable likelihood, we subscribe to Approximate Bayesian Computation (ABC) which has been used in numerous previous applications where it is computationally expensive or infeasible to evaluate the likelihood \cite{busetto2009}.
-Originally introduced in \cite{pritchard1999population}, the traditional ABC algorithm, also known as ABC rejection sampler, follows a two step procedure to sample from the posterior distribution.
-First, it draws samples of the unknown parameter value from its prior distribution.
-Second, the sampled parameter values are accepted based on the similarity between the data simulated under some model specified by the sampled parameter values and the observed data, or between the summary statistics thereof.
-In other words, ABC uses summary statistics to filter samples that do not agree with the observed data.
+The traditional ABC algorithm \cite{pritchard1999population}, also known as ABC rejection sampler, follows a two-step procedure to sample from the posterior distribution.
+First, it draws samples of the unknown parameter from its prior distribution.
+Second, the sampled parameter values are accepted based on the similarity between the data simulated under some model specified by the sampled parameter values and the queried data, or between the summary statistics thereof.
+In other words, ABC uses summary statistics to filter samples that do not agree with the queried data.
 Though efficient in simple probability models, ABC rejection is limited in complex ones where the posterior is greatly different from the prior since it involves sampling from the prior \cite{marjoram2003markov}.
-Several different computational methods have been presented in the last two decades in order to overcome this limitation of of ABC inference, among which ABC-MCMC and its variants have been widely used and accepted \cite{marjoram2003markov}.
+Different computational methods have been presented in the literature to overcome this limitation of ABC inference, among which ABC-MCMC and its variants have been widely used and accepted \cite{marjoram2003markov}.
 The ABC-MCMC algorithm combines ABC with Metropolis-Hastings or Metropolis algorithm for iterative approximate Bayesian computation.
-We will first discuss the Metropolis sampling followed by the incorporation of ABC and summary statistics into the employed methodology.
-Metropolis sampling is a simplified form of the Metropolis-Hastings sampling algorithm.
-It proposes a symmetric proposal distribution $J(\mathbf{\theta}|\mathbf{\theta}_{old})$ for the parameter vector $\mathbf{\theta}$ given the most recent accepted sample $\mathbf{\theta}_{old}$ at each sampling stage.
-Each proposed sample is either accepted or rejected depending on an acceptance ratio computed from the prior and likelihood of the proposed and old samples.
-ABC-MCMC algorithm shadows the steps of a typical Metropolis algorithm.
-The initial sample is drawn from the prior, and the next ones are sampled from a proposal distribution centered at the most recently accepted sample.
-But the acceptance ratio constructed by ABC uses summary statistics, therefore replacing the likelihood ratio like in regular Metropolis algorithm.
+In the following, we will discuss the Metropolis sampling followed by a new approach to implement ABC and summary statistics into BHEEM.